jfairch81/Engineering_4_Notebooks/README.md

 ### Lesson Learned

 Personally, I found this assignment troubling because I had to research about HTML, but I think this assignment has helped me get new ideas for how I can run my project this year.
 Including a second computer in the mix, and having it control parts of the Pi makes everything so much cooler.
 I might try to implement something similar into my actual project.
 I also had to look at other students wiring diagrams which saved me a good bit of time.
 Also, I once again forgot the correct process to push to GitHub so I went back to the Strings_and_Loops assignment and found the right way there!

+## GPIO Pins - I2C

+### Description

+Set up and use the accelerometer with a display to show x, y, and z acceleration

+### Lesson Learned

+This assignment caused me a bit of struggle because I almost completed it a while ago, stopped to work on my project, and then I couldn't get into my Pi because I got new wifi.
+The good thing is, I ordered a new serial cable from Adafruit thanks to some help from Dr. Shields.
+The directions to the project were pretty easy wiring and the hardest part was probably the code, but since I got some help from Harry and my other classmates, it wasn't too bad.
+I liked how the directions outlined everything I needed to do and made them straightforward.
+I'm glad I got this done because we almost finished the code for the accelerometer, and I want to test it out.
+The link to the USB Serial Cable is : https://www.adafruit.com/product/954?gclid=Cj0KCQjwnueFBhChARIsAPu3YkTZqVgpFf9V17jmUWxFpPt1tC-zAcmSlp8U8G1gzp_OFXE2_Jy1HmIaAt5WEALw_wcB